samvaughan/PyStaff/README.md

 ## Acknowledgements

-A number of functions are imported from Michele Cappellari's fantastic Penalized Pixel Fitting code (pPXF: [here](http://www-astro.physics.ox.ac.uk/~mxc/software/), available from PyPI).
+A number of functions are imported from Michele Cappellari's fantastic Penalized Pixel Fitting code (pPXF: more info [here](http://www-astro.physics.ox.ac.uk/~mxc/software/), and available from PyPI).
 I'd also like to thank Charlie Conroy for making available the latest version of the SSP models.

 ## Dependencies